danielgp/sharepoint-extractor/README.md

 7. execute it: "node main.js" and enjoy it for as longs as you desire.

+# Features

+Metadata output (List details, field from lists, views from lists, security groups and their members) Content output from list into individual files
+Output to CSV files (separator and metadata content file names can be customizing in config.json, lists content will have the same name as the list)
+Blacklist / Whitelist for List and Fields to accommodate a wide range of user needs

 # Remarks

 Any issue you may encounter will be greatly appreciated if you will take the time to highlighted to GitHub repository (https://github.com/danielgp/sharepoint-extractor/issues).